Using Visual AI to Speed Up Image and Video Annotation

 {"sku": "SKU-002", "photo_url": "images/products/headphones_side.jpg", "product_description": "Over-ear wireless headphones, black"}

-- Start with pre-annotation for large datasets — Use the Auto button to generate suggestions for all objects, then have annotators review and correct rather than drawing from scratch
+- Start with pre-annotation for large datasets: hit the Auto button to generate suggestions for everything, then have annotators review and correct instead of drawing from scratch

-- Tune confidence thresholds — Start at 0.5 and adjust based on the false positive/negative trade-off you see
+- Tune confidence thresholds: start at 0.5 and move it based on the false positive/negative trade-off you're seeing

-- Use hints for annotator training — The hint mode guides annotators without biasing them toward a specific answer
+- Use hints for annotator training: hint mode guides annotators without steering them toward a specific answer

-- Combine endpoints — A YOLO visual endpoint for detection plus an Ollama text endpoint for hints gives you the best of both worlds
+- Combine endpoints: a YOLO endpoint for detection plus an Ollama text endpoint for hints covers both sides

-- Cache AI results — Enable disk caching to avoid re-running detection on the same images
+- Cache AI results: turn on disk caching so you don't re-run detection on the same images

 Troubleshooting